LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Analytics/Advanced messaging dashboard.md

 ### Usage

-* How am I tracking toward my monthly billing criteria?
+How am I tracking toward my monthly billing criteria?

-How to use Tabs and Panels
+## How to use Tabs and Panels

-Tabs
+### Tabs

-● Correspond to an analysis (Automation, Agent Effectiveness, etc.)
+* Correspond to an analysis (Automation, Agent Effectiveness, etc.)

-● Contain their own set of filters, meaning you have to set filters each time you switch tabs
+* Contain their own set of filters, meaning you have to set filters each time you switch tabs

-● Typically contain between 3-8 Panels (see below)
+* Typically contain between 3-8 Panels (see below)

-Panels
+### Panels

-● Correspond to individual components within an analysis
+* Correspond to individual components within an analysis

-● Maintain the filters that are set at the tab level, meaning filters do not need to be reset when

-navigating between panels
+* Maintain the filters that are set at the tab level, meaning filters do not need to be reset when navigating between panels

-● May also contain filters within the visualization, allowing you to further drill down on the data that has

-been selected at the Tab level.
+* May also contain filters within the visualization, allowing you to further drill down on the data that has been selected at the Tab level.

-How to use Filters within Tabs and Panels
+## How to use Filters within Tabs and Panels

-Filters
+### Filters

-● Tab Level
+**Tab Level**

-○ Apply to all Panels within a Tab
+*  Apply to all Panels within a Tab

-○ Default to past 28 days, all Skills, all

-Groups, and all User Types
+* Default to past 28 days, all Skills, all Groups, and all User Types

-● Visualization Level
+**Visualization Level**

-○ Apply only to the Panel that contains the
+* Apply only to the Panel that contains theFilter

-Filter

-○ Allow you to drill into very detailed data,

-such as Agent-level and Hour of Day
+* Allow you to drill into very detailed data, such as Agent-level and Hour of Day

 ## Performance contents